michalis0/BigScaleAnalytics/week9/readme.md

 ## Goals

-1. Understanding the differece between container and image
+1. Understand the difference between a container and an image
 2. How to run a Docker image
 3. Practicing some useful Docker commands

 # Part 2: Building a docker image

 We will learn how to build a docker image.
-We will try to dockerize the Flask app we created in week 9.
+We will "dockerize" the Flask app we created in a previous week.

 ## Goals

 1. Understand concepts in building a docker image
 2. How to create a dockerfile
 3. How to build an image
-4. how to publish a container's port to the host
+4. How to publish a container's port to the host

 ### Related tutorial